 Meanwhile, back in Britain, the CBF continued to be concerned about the increasingly precarious position for German Jews, and believed they should expedite plans for emigration and ask US Jews for support.
-McDonald encouraged Marks and Lord Bearstead (another senior member of the CBF), and Sir Herbert Samuel to visit the US, meet Jewish leaders, and attempt to gain further JDC sport for the CBF plans:
+McDonald encouraged Marks, Lord Bearstead (another senior member of the CBF), and Sir Herbert Samuel to visit the USA, meet Jewish leaders, and attempt to gain further JDC support for the plans outlined by the CBF.

 They aimed to raise £3 million ($15 million) to this end.

 Austrian Jews experienced the onset of Nazi policy quite differently to German Jews: the Anschluß came suddenly and with it the full force of the legislation that had taken place over a number of years in Germany.
 According to Pamela ShatzkesShatzkes, Pamela.
 2002.
 Holocaust and rescue: Impotent or indifferent?
 Anglo-Jewry, 1938-1945, Valletine Mitchell., people dependent on relief for the basic necessities doubled to over 60,000 when the Anschluß took effect: “by the summer of 1938, over 60 per cent of Austrian Jewry was partially or entirely dependent on organisational support”(Shatzkes 2002: 53)).

 The Jewish community in Vienna was largely supported by the Council for German Jewry (of which the JDC and the CBF were a part).
 They ran soup kitchens, training schemes, and emigration offices, among other relief efforts.